-- Section 89(5) of the Education and Inspections Act 2006 gives Headteachers a statutory power to discipline pupils for poor behaviour outside of the school premises, for example, when children are not under the lawful control or charge of a member of school staff, to such extent as is reasonable.
-This legislation is for schools only and is not applicable to independent schools.

-- Alleged victims, alleged perpetrators and any other child affected by child-on-child abuse will be supported by:

-- Taking all reports seriously

-- listening carefully,

-- avoiding victim blaming,

-- providing appropriate pastoral support,

-- working with parents/carers,

-- reviewing educational approaches,

-- following procedures as identified in other policies, for example, Wrotham School anti-bullying, behaviour and child protection policy.

-- where necessary and appropriate, informing the police and/or ICS.
+- Wrotham School want children to feel able to confidently report abuse and know their concerns will be treated seriously.
+All allegations of child-on-child abuse will be reported to the DSL and will be recorded, investigated, and dealt with in line with associated school policies, including child protection, anti-bullying, and behaviour.
+Student's who experience abuse will be offered appropriate support, regardless of where the abuse takes place. - Concerns about students' behaviour, including child-on-child abuse taking place offsite will be responded to as part of a partnership approach with students' and parents/carers.
+Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example antibullying, acceptable use, behaviour and child protection policies. - Section 89(5) of the Education and Inspections Act 2006 gives headteachers a statutory power to discipline pupils for poor behaviour outside of the school premises, for example, when children are not under the lawful control or charge of a member of school staff, to such extent as is reasonable. - Alleged victims, alleged perpetrators and any other child affected by child-on-child abuse will be supported by: - Taking all reports seriously - listening carefully, - avoiding victim blaming, - providing appropriate pastoral support, - working with parents/carers, - reviewing educational approaches, - Following procedures as identified in other policies, for example, Wrotham School anti-bullying, behaviour and child protection policy. - Where necessary and appropriate, informing the police and/or ICS.